rk1165/rk1165.github.io/docs/languages/java/more_java.md

 - Constructor in Java can't be `abstract`, `static`, `final` or `synchronized`
 - We may request JVM for garbage collection by calling `system.gc()` method.
 But this doesn't guarantee that JVM will perform the garbage collection
-- Static methods can't be overridden because static method is bound to class whereas method overriding is associated with object.
 - Abstract methods can never be `final` and `static` as they can't be overridden
 - Abstract classes can have constructors - which will get executed during the child object's instantiation, member variables and concrete methods
 - We can have instance and static initialization blocks in an abstract class, whereas we can never have them in the interface
-- A `final` method can be inherited/used in the subclass, but it cannot be overridden
-- A class declared `final` cannot be inherited.
 - When an instance variable is declared as `transient`, then its value doesn't persist when an object is serialized
-- When a class extends another class it inherits all **non private** members including fields and methods
-- **Access modifier of overridden methods cannot be more restrictive than original method**
 - String objects are stored in a special memory area known as string constant pool inside the heap memory
 - `StringBuffer` is thread safe i.e multiple threads can't access it simultaneously.
 Stored in heap
 - `StringBuilder` is not thread safe.
 Stored in stack
 - An object that implements `autocloseable` or `closeable` can be passed as a parameter to try statement
-- **If superclass method throws an exception, then subclass overridden method can throw the same exception or no exception, but must not throw parent exception of the exception thrown by Superclass method**
 - Error class represents the errors which are mainly caused by the environment in which application is running
 - Exception class represents the exceptions which are mainly caused by the application itself. `Npe`, `ClasscastException`
 - Diamond problem of inheritance: We have two classes B and C inheriting from A. Assume that B and C are overriding an inherited method and they provide their own implementation.
 Now D inherits from both B and C doing multiple inheritance.
 D should inherit that overidden method, which overridden method will be used?